OWASP/www-policy/operational/expense-reimbursement.md

 In the event that a Project's Leaders decide they would like to hire a contractor to work on a particular aspect of the project, for instance user interface design, then the Project Leaders must manage the recruitment, contracting, and payment on a task/work assignment basis.
 Contractors must be paid upon satisfactory completion of the task/work assignment and execute a completed [OWASP Foundation Consulting Agreement](/www-policy/legal/contractor-template).

-**Failure to comply with any of the above policies may result in expenses, and in particular you reimbursement request, being denied.**
+**Failure to comply with any of the above policies may result in expenses, and in particular you reimbursement request, being denied.
+When in doubt, please request pre-approval.**